gvwilson/thirdbit/_posts/2019/04/2019-04-29-r-in-the-browser.md

 The deadline for applications is Friday, May 31, and they would like to spread the word as widely as possible---if you're interested or know someone who might be, please pass it along.
+For more information,
+you can reach out to bcolloran at mozilla dot com via email or via https://gitter.im/iodide-project/iodide.